dotnet/llilc/Documentation/llilc-gc.md

 challenges for GC reporting in LLVM, both for correct reporting and for optimization in the presence of GC reporting requirements.

-LLVM-MSILC is a new JIT for the CoreCLR that will leverage LLVM for code generation.
-We plan to work with the community to enhance LLVM to become a robust and performant platform for managed code generators like LLVM-MSILC.
+LLILC is a new JIT for the CoreCLR that will leverage LLVM for code generation.
+We plan to work with the community to enhance LLVM to become a robust and performant platform for managed code generators like LLILC.

 ## Terminology